 1. Give yourself plenty of time to get to the airport and check-in

 I have seen more arguments and angry passengers at the ticket counter.
 Some passengers seem to think they are the only ones that have a flight to catch.
-If your plane leaves at 12pm, there is no reason you should be getting to the airport at 11am.
-That just doesn’t make sense.
+If your plane leaves at 12pm, there is no reason you should be getting to the airport at 11am as that just doesn’t make sense.
 You need to arrive at the airport three hours ahead.
 Yes, I said three.
 Why?
 Because this way if there are any issues at all with your ticket, baggage, parking, etc. you won’t be pressed for time.
-Three hours is enough time for you to check your bags and get through security without looking at your watch or your phone every few minutes.
+Three hours is enough time for you to check your bags (if you choose to do this which I don’t recommend) and get through security without looking at your watch or your phone every few minutes.

 2. Don’t leave packing until the last minute

 Packing at the last minute is no way to start a vacation.
 You are subject to forget some of the essential things you need which will inevitably stress you out once you remember the things you left.
 If you start packing at least a few days in advance, you will have time to make a list (if you do that), put everything you need in your suitcases and be able to have your bags packed and ready to go when it’s time for you to leave the house.

 3. Make sure your carryon bags have wheels

 I have seen people lugging around duffle bags and they look absolutely miserable.
 Some airports have shuttles to take you from one end of the airport to the other, but many don’t.
 Sometimes you have to walk a very long way once you get through security and that walk is extra long when you are lugging a heavy carryon bag on your shoulder.
 By having a carryon with wheels, this will free up your upper body and you will be able to walk freely which will be less stress on your body and your mind.